whitneyburton/portfolios/students/1507/regis-boudinot/20160122-regis-boudinot-m4.markdown

 ### Notes

-* End of Module Assessment:
+* End of Module Assessment: 4
-* Individual Work and Projects:
+* Individual Work and Projects: 3
-* Group Work and Projects:
+* Group Work and Projects: 4
-* Community Participation:
+* Community Participation: 4
-* Peer and Instructor Feedback:
+* Peer and Instructor Feedback: 4

 ### Outcome

-( Leave blank for reviewers )
+PROMOTED - your portfolio demonstrates a successful fulfillment of expectations and you may move on to the next module or graduate